msu-csc232-fa23/arrays/README.md

 ## Getting Started

-After accepting this assignment with the provided [GitHub Classroom Assignment link](https://classroom.github.com/a/WsVfQ0KM), open the repository in Codespaces
+After accepting this assignment with the provided [GitHub Classroom Assignment link](https://classroom.github.com/a/WsVfQ0KM), open the repository in Codespaces.
+Once the Codespace has opened, open the [CMakeLists.txt](CMakeLists.txt) file.
+It's been my experience that when this file is opened, Visual Studio Code will suggest installing a CMake plugin.
+I highly recommend doing so, as this will greatly simplify your efforts to build different executables (aka, "targets") that correspond to different tasks in this ICE (In-Class Exercise).

+_Regardless of whether you install this plugin or not, command-line instructions (cli) will also be provided that will show you how to compile and link your sources into an executable._

 Next, create a branch named `develop`.
 Open a terminal window and type